frescobaldi/frescobaldi/README.md

 - Add spanners, dynamics, articulation easily using the Quick Insert panel
 - Update LilyPond syntax using convert-ly, with display of differences

-Frescobaldi is designed to run on all major operating systems (Linux, Mac OS X and MS Windows).
+Frescobaldi is designed to run on all major operating systems (Linux, macOS and Windows).
 It is named after Girolamo Frescobaldi (1583-1643), an Italian composer of keyboard music in the late Renaissance and early Baroque period.

 Here is an idea of the basic Frescobaldi workflow: